-There are other problems with oral estrogen: increased triglycerides (this may contribute to elevated risk of cardiovascular disease), drop of growth hormone, elevated blood pressure, higher possibility of developing gallstones, lower testosterone levels (women need testosterone as well as men, just in smaller amounts), and cravings for simple carbohydrates.
+There are other problems with oral estrogen: increased triglycerides (this may contribute to an elevated risk of cardiovascular disease), a drop of growth hormone, elevated blood pressure, higher possibility of developing gallstones, lower testosterone levels (women need testosterone as well as men, just in smaller amounts), and cravings for simple carbohydrates.

 A better method of delivery is transdermally (delivered through the skin).
 This method is safer since it bypasses the internal organs.
-It is also more efficient since it gets to work in the bloodstream immediately.
+It is also more efficient since it gets to work in the blood stream immediately.